Warmer weather today and Monday

 Showers likely and thunderstorms possible tonight

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- We’ve got a mild Sunday and Monday ahead with rain chances in between.
-We’ll see dense morning fog, then mostly cloudy skies today, with breezy winds and highs ranging from the 40′s north to near the 60 degree mark south.
+Expect mostly cloudy skies this afternoon, with breezy winds and highs ranging from the 40′s north to near the 60 degree mark in our southern counties.

-Showers and a few storms move into the region tonight, but are expected to be non-severe in nature.
-That rain should come to an end early Monday, followed by partly sunny and arm conditions.
-Highs could get into the 60′s for some locations.
+Showers and a few storms move into the region this evening and continue overnight, but those storms are expected to be non-severe in nature.
+That rain should come to an end early Monday, followed by partly sunny and warm conditions.
+Highs will most certainly reach the 50′s and could get into the 60′s for some locations.
 The warmth won’t last as a cooler weather pattern sets up through the rest of the week.
-We could see snow or a wintry mix starting late Wednesday night into Thursday and Friday.
+We could see snow or a wintry mix starting late Wednesday night into Thursday and Friday--all to be determined in the next several days.

 TONIGHT: Mostly cloudy and breezy with a chance for showers and a few thunderstorms overnight.
 Low: 44°.
 Wind: S 15-25 mph.